 Compulsory student levies

 All students enrolled at Victoria University of Wellington are required to pay the Student Services Levy, which includes a Student Assistance Levy, for each year of study.

 Some students may qualify for reduced Student Services Levy rates.
-Refer to the Student Service Levy Policy to find out more.
+Refer to the Student Service Levy Procedure to find out more.

 Annual fee increases

 The University’s fees and levies are reviewed annually.
 The estimated tuition fees are based on the year in which you first enrol.
 You may need to pay an extra amount to cover an annual fee increase for any subsequent years of study.